TheLandfill/cpp_cli/README.md

 1. Refine README
 1. Run more tests, specifically trying to simulate command line response in standard Linux tools.
     1. `wget` in particular looks perfect for this, with the notable exception of non-standard command-line arguments, such as -nc, which the library would treat as --nc.
+    1. `gcc` is probably not a good idea for me alone to implement, however I made sure that cpp_args_parser can handle up to 5000 aliases, which is more than enough for gcc to handle.